Media Kit: Near Surface Disposal Facility

-- The CNSC has conducted an environmental and licensing technical assessment of this proposal, which led to the scheduling of an upcoming 2-part public hearing.
+- The CNSC has conducted an environmental and licensing technical assessment of this proposal, which led to the scheduling of a 2-part public hearing.

-- The first part of the hearing will take place on February 22, 2022, virtually.
-Participants will include CNSC staff as well as CNL who will make presentations about the final environmental assessment report and the licensing application for this proposed project, giving Commission members the first opportunity to ask questions of these parties.
+- The first part of the hearing was held virtually, February 22, 2022.
+Participants included CNSC staff as well as CNL who made presentations about the final environmental assessment report and the licensing application for this proposed project, giving Commission members the first opportunity to ask questions of these parties.

-- Submitted interventions from the public and Indigenous Nations and communities will be heard at the second part of the NSDF Commission hearing which will begin on May 31, 2022.
+- Submitted interventions from the public and Indigenous Nations and communities were heard at the second part of the NSDF Commission hearing, May 30-June 3, 2022, in Pembroke, Ontario.

 - Over $190K of financial assistance was approved for 11 applicants via the Participant Funding Program, which assists Indigenous Nations and communities, members of the public and stakeholders with the review of the environmental assessment and licence application and with their participation in the Commission hearing process.